mlarocca/mlarocca.github.com/_posts/2013-02-05-highlight.markdown

 ---
 layout: post
-title: Highlight extension for Jquery
+title: Highlight plugin for JQuery
 ---

 When developing the [Tag Cloud Extension](http://mlarocca.github.com/01-14-2013/tagcloud.html) for Chrome I came across the idea to add a nice feature: custom highlighting for the tags, so that they could be easily spotted in their original context.